 Ann Markusen, professor emerita, directs the Humphrey School's Project on Regional and Industrial Economics.
 Currently, her research focuses on occupational approaches to regional development, and on artists, arts organizations, cultural industries, and cultural activity as regional economic and quality-of-life stimulants.

-Markusen served six years on the Committee on Science, Engineering and Public Policy and as chair from 1998-2000.
+Markusen served six years on the Committee on Science, Engineering and Public Policy and as chair from 1998 to 2000.
 She was elected president of the North American Regional Science Association in 2000.
 In 2001-02, Markusen served as a member of the President's Commission on Offsets in International Trade.
-She won the McCoy Award from the American Collegiate Schools of Planning in 2005 and the Prestigious Alonso Prize in regional science in 2006.
+She won the McCoy Award from the American Collegiate Schools of Planning in 2005, and the Prestigious Alonso Prize in regional science in 2006.

 She holds doctorate and master degrees in economics from Michigan State University and an undergraduate degree from Georgetown University School of Foreign Service.

 - Nurturing California's Next Generation Arts and Cultural Leaders

 - Arts and Culture in Urban/Regional Planning: A Review and Research Agenda

 - Los Angeles: America's Artist Super City

 - Crossover: How Artists Build Careers across Commercial Nonprofit and Community Work

 - Artists' Centers: Evolution and Impact on Careers, Neighborhoods, and Economies

 - Artistic Dividend: The Arts' Hidden Contributions to Regional Development